 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be reportable conditions and accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
-However, of the reportable conditions described above, we consider items 1, 2, and 3 to be material weaknesses.
-We also noted other matters involving the internal control over financial reporting, which we will report to management of the System in a separate letter.
+Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
+However, we consider the reportable condition described above to be a material weakness.

-Joint Committee on Legislative Services Page 3
+Joint Committee on Legislative Services Retirement Board of the Employees' Retirement System of Rhode Island Page 3